Hidden Battles

 Experts have suggested that the occupational nature of serving in the military often requires members to adopt perspectives and behaviors that are adaptive for deployment, however, can be maladaptive to civilian life.

-Research has found that over 60% of veterans believed that their relationships with family members significantly changed after having been deployed.
-What does this mean?
+Research has found that over 60% of veterans believe that their relationships with family members significantly changed after having been deployed.
+What does this mean for family dynamics?

 Exposure to combat environments when deployed significantly increases the chance that violence within the home will occur.
 Reintegration efforts can be especially difficult for those who engaged in combat while deployed.